Major in Psychology

 Psychology majors must take no fewer than ten and no more than fourteen courses in Psychology.
 The requirements are General Psychology; MATH-040 Probability and Statistics; Research Methods and Statistics; three foundational courses (two from Area A: Developmental and Social Foundations and one from Area B: Cognitive and Biological Foundations); two seminar courses; and two courses from the combined offerings of foundational, seminar, and elective courses.

-Every student wishing to declare a Psychology major should contact the Director of Undergraduate Studies, who will complete the major declaration form and assign a faculty advisor.
-Together with his/her advisor, each student is expected to work out a program of electives and cognate courses in other disciplines to provide the course sequence most appropriate to his/her specific goals.
+Every student wishing to declare a Psychology major must attend one of the Psychology Major/Minor Declaration Sessions, which are held in the fall and spring semesters.
+These will be led by the Director of Undergraduate Studies, who will discuss the requirements and opportunities in the Psychology program and assign a faculty advisor.
+Together with their advisor, each student is expected to work out a program of electives and cognate courses in other disciplines to provide the course sequence most appropriate to their specific goals.
 A list of courses, with course descriptions, can be found at https://schedule.georgetown.edu/.
 Students are encouraged to participate in independent research activities, particularly if they plan to attend graduate school.
 The Psychology Department also hosts an Honors Program.

-In planning his/her program, the major should keep in mind that no more than 14 courses in Psychology may be counted toward graduation.
-Further advice on developing a program of study, including information on the distrubution requirements, is contained in the Handbook for Psychology Majors and Minors.
+In planning their program, the major should keep in mind that no more than 14 courses in Psychology may be counted toward graduation.
+Further advice on developing a program of study, including information on the distribution requirements, is contained in the Handbook for Psychology Majors and Minors.

 Students who wish to enroll for credit in Psychology courses on another campus must first obtain permission from their dean and from their academic advisor.
 Ordinarily, Research Methods and Statistics, as well as required seminars, must be taken on the Georgetown campus.

 Integrated Writing Requirement